ShindouMihou/siopao/README.md

 that was being shared by all operations performed by the `File` instance. that's unsafe. i know. and since v1.0.4, the internal code has been restructured to open a `*os.File` internally, preventing any sharing of the `*os.File` instance, making `File` concurrent-safe from v1.0.4 onwards.

+## license

+siopao is licensed under the MIT license. you are free to redistribute, use and do other related actions under the MIT license. this is permanent and irrevocable.